TheBinaryDaemon/Webhook-IP-Logger/README.md

 -Grabs the IP then gets info about it after that it sends it to a webhook you have entered.
 -Gets Geo Location & ISP aswell as the browser
 -Filters out bots
--ROBLOX Lua script for it (for exploits that have HttGet or ROBLOX Studio)
+-ROBLOX Lua script for it (for exploits that have HttpGet or ROBLOX Studio)
 -My site has a script incase you don't have a site
 ![Showcase with bot filtering turned off](https://vgy.me/MiiQN2.png)
 # How to use without a website [SETTING UP SOON]